Who we are:

 Where we send your data:

-This site is hosted on a server situated within the EU.
-Information provided when you sign up to the email subscription service may be held by Automattic on servers outside the EU, where it is safeguarded to the same standards as if the data was held within the EU – see: https://automattic.com/privacy/.
+This site is hosted on a secure server situated within the UK.
+Logs of accounts that have received emails via our email subscription service may be held by Automattic on servers outside the UK or EU, where it is safeguarded to the same standards as if the data was held within the UK or EU – see: https://automattic.com/privacy/.

 Our contact information: